MicrosoftDocs/memdocs/sccm/desktop-analytics/monitor-connection-health.md

 This tile shows when Configuration Manager syncs with the Desktop Analytics cloud service, and how many devices it syncs.

-- **Devices synced**: The number of unique devices that Configuration Manager sent to Desktop Analytics.
+- **Devices synced**: The number of eligible devices that Configuration Manager sent to Desktop Analytics.
 The service includes these devices in the currently visible snapshot.

 - **Last service sync**: The same as the **Last updated** time in the Desktop Analytics portal.